-The Company's Profit before Tax for the year ended 31st March 2024 has decreased by ₹1,293 lakhs to ₹4,192 lakhs as compared to ₹5,485 lakhs in the previous year.
-The total income from operations for the year ended 31st March 2024 is ₹51,812 lakhs as against ₹61,850 lakhs in the previous year.
+The Company's Profit before Tax for the year ended 31st March 2025 has decreased by ₹ 2,515 lakhs to ₹ 1,677 lakhs as compared to ₹ 4,191 lakhs in the previous year.
+The total income for the year ending 31st March 2025 was ₹ 32,642 lakhs as against ₹ 51,812 lakhs in the previous year.
 The decrease in revenue is mainly due to lower sales volumes of Sugar, Power and Bagasse.
+The reduced sales were a result of lower sugarcane crushing and sugar production, which were adversely impacted by pest infestation and scanty rainfall, leading to a decline in recovery rates.